 Though I have no truly favorite animals to work on, I feel particularly fond of elephants, these gentle giants, savagely slaughtered by poachers for their ivory.
 Some estimate that more than 93 000 elephants were killed between 2006 and 2015 !

 I feel quite concerned about animal protection, and I try to help, by supporting trustworthy efficient organizations.

 My very first support went to The David Sheldrick Wildlife Trust, a wonderful organization dedicated in rescuing young Kenyan orphan elephants, whose mothers had been killed by poachers, before sending them back to the wild.

-I made contact with this Trust, offering to donate them a share of the profits coming from the sale of my elephant sculptures.This should be effective, starting this summer.
+A share of the profits coming from the sale of my elephant sculptures will be donated to this organisation.

 During a recent trip to Namibia, I could also appreciate the remarkable job made by the Save The Rhino Trust Namibia.

 These people fight quite efficiently against the black rhino poaching in the Kunene area.

 Again, the trackers/guides‘ dedication and professionalism, who patrol night and day over an immense territory of more than 450 000 hectares, the results achieved, convinced me to support them also.

 A share of the rhino sculptures will also be donated to this organisation.